J-Anzules/HomeostaticExpansion/README.md

 1. **Modeling Folder** - Contains the scripts that run the simulation, optimization/minimizing algorithm, and sensitivity analysis.
 Currently, only done in Matlab, but will also be available in Python in the future
 2. **Matlab Folder** - Simulations and exploratory scripts written in Matlab
     * **RawData Folder** - Contains the data that my model attempts to replicate.
 Analyzed and prepared by scripts in the folder "Stats plots and data management"
     * **Residuals Folder** - Calculates the residuals between the model and data for any given parameter sets.
-Needs to be updated to the current version of the model
     * **Examples** - Various scripts that I used as inspiration for the structure of my algorithms.
     * **WorkingScript** - Contains all of the scripts necessary to run the simulation, fit model to data, and conduct sensitivity analysis
         * **ModelandCellGrowth.m** - The main script for minimizing the Rsquare value calculated by comparing the the simulation to the data.